CODAIT/presentations/workshops/2019-10-29_ODSC-WEST/README.md

 ![flow](images/flow.png)

-:exclamation: Join the discussion on slack using this [link](http://ibm.biz/max-slack-invite). :exclamation:
+:exclamation: Join the discussion on slack using this [link](http://ibm.biz/max-slack-invite).
+We will be using the channel #odsc-west-training2019. :exclamation:

 ### Tutorial 1: Create a model microservice and deploy in kubernetes